PencilCode/jquery-turtle/README.md

 method play().

-The absolute motion methods moveto and turnto accept any object that has pageX and pageY properties (or an origin() method that will return such an object), including, usefully, mouse events.
+The absolute motion methods moveto and turnto accept any object that has pageX and pageY properties (or an center() method that will return such an object), including, usefully, mouse events.
 Moveto and turnto operate in absolute page coordinates and work properly even when the turtle is nested within further CSS